Raindayzz/raindayzz.github.io/_posts/2023-12-26-End-of-Year-Recap.markdown

 3. OSWE - I never was able to complete this in 2023.
 Between switching jobs, I had quite some stuff that kept me busy.
 I won't be dropping this one, just listing it on my 2024 list.
 Not afraid to say I failed the timeframe but won't fail on the exam hopefully.

 So all in, I was 2/3..
 Not bad but 66% would be a D in a college class so I guess it's all relative.
+Looking forward to 2024 and all of the things that come.
+I wish you all the best of luck and wellness in the new year.